idan-rubin/icq.bot.net/README.md

 * Send File (supports image and video)

 ## How do I get it?
-NuGet package avaiable at [nuget.org](https://www.nuget.org/packages/ICQ.Bot/1.0.3)
+NuGet package is avaiable at [nuget.org](https://www.nuget.org/packages/ICQ.Bot/1.0.3)

 ## How do I ramp up?
 Usage is similar to the excellent .Net [Telegram.Bot ](https://github.com/TelegramBots/Telegram.Bot) project.